rote1400/rote1400/README.md

-- 👋 Hi, I’m @rote1400
+- 👋 Hi, I’m Rosen Tenov @rote1400
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning Bootstrap, HTML, CSS, JS
+- 🌱 I’m currently learning Java.
+Have experience programming with Python, Bootstrap, HTML, CSS, JS, C++, SQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on programming projects
-- 📫 How to reach me ...
+- 📫 How to reach me - rote1400@student.miun.se

 <!---
 rote1400/rote1400 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.